createitpt/Create.CSP.GitHub.Reporting/README.md

 This is a CSP Reporting sample application, intended for Microsoft CSP Partners, that provides Customer Insights (CI) and Opportunities Identification (OI) for Office 365 (seat based licensing).

-The analysis made by the sample, complements and details the information that is available in the CSP Parter Center Portal, and also shows how with a basic set of rules the CSP customer basis can be segmented and classified in terms of:
+The analysis made by the sample, complements and details the information that is available in the CSP Partner Center Portal, and also shows how with a basic set of rules the CSP customer basis can be segmented and classified in terms of:
 * Activation Opportunities - Seat related opportunities (e.g. A customer purchased 10 E3 seats but only 5 of them are assigned)
-* Usage Opportunities - Service usage opportunities (e.g From the 5 assigned E3 seats, 2 licenses are not using Skype for Business)
+* Usage Opportunities - Service usage opportunities (e.g. From the 5 assigned E3 seats, 2 licenses are not using Skype for Business)

 Supplied with this information, the CSP Partner can for example determine and prioritize the customers that should be targeted by a Marketing Campaign, and/or work with their Sales and Support teams, to get these customers to make a better use of their purchased licenses and services.

 The sample is composed by:
  * A Reporting Job - Extracts and Analysis the customer information, that results in the Opportunities Identification.
 Can output information to CSV files or to a database, allowing in the case of the database to store and compare customer historic information.
+ * Power BI Reports (optional) - Provides reporting samples that present the extracted and analyzed information
  * A Reporting Portal (optional) - Provides a basic mechanism for managing the customers that are targeted by a campaign, allowing the filtering of the report to the campaign customer base.
 The actual management and sending of these campaigns are not in the scope of these samples.

+# Requirements

+### Minimum
+The minimum installation corresponds to the deployment of the Reporting Job, supporting only the output of information to CSV files.
+For this you will need:
+* .NET Framework 4.6.1
+* Internet Access

+You can also use this configuration if you just want to check/test these samples.

+### Recommended
+The recommended configuration corresponds to the deployment of the Reporting Job and the Power BI Reports.
+Optionally, you can also deploy the Reporting Portal if you think that filtering the customers by associated campaign is going to be useful for your scenario.
+For this you will need:
+* Reporting Job:
+  * .NET Framework 4.6.1
+  * SQL Server 2014 Database or SQL Azure V12 Database
+  * Internet Access
+  * Note: Can also run as an Azure Web Job
- * Power BI Reports (optional) - Provides reporting samples that present the extracted and analysed information
+* Power BI Reports:
+  * Power BI Desktop application
+  * (optional) Office 365 Power BI enabled tenant, if you wish to publish the reports, and make sharing easier
+* (optional) Reporting Portal
+  * .NET Framework 4.6.1
+  * IIS Web Server
+  * Note: Can also run as an Azure Web App

 # Installation
 (Note: The instructions below require some prior technical knowledge to complete.)